Contact tracing revs up in some states as omicron reaches US | WTOP News

 Many health officials ultimately focused on exposures at schools or potential super-spreader incidents where large numbers of people were at risk of exposure.

-Dr. William Schaffner, a professor of infectious diseases at the Vanderbilt University School of Medicine in Nashville, Tennessee, anticipates that will ultimately happen with omicron.
+Dr. William Schaffner, a professor of infectious diseases at the Vanderbilt University School of Medicine, expects that will ultimately happen with omicron.

 Associated Press writer Dave Kolpack contributed from Fargo, North Dakota.